Neymar and Mourinho join Cristiano Ronaldo as DAZN global ambassadors | Goal.com

 Through DAZN, sports fans are able to enjoy watching multiple live events at once on numerous devices including TVs, tablets, phones, PCs and gaming consoles.
 DAZN will be available in Spain for €4.99 a month, with users getting the first month free and never having to commit to a long-term contract.

-Sports content available on-demand with DAZN in Spain includes the Premier League, the Carabao Cup, the FA Cup, Coppa Italia and Supercoppa Italiana as well as MotoGP and UFC.
+Sports content available on-demand with DAZN in Spain will include the Premier League (from 2019-20), Carabao Cup, FA Cup, Coppa Italia and Supercoppa Italiana as well as MotoGP and UFC.

 DAZN CEO Simon Denyer said: “This is the dawn of a new era for Spanish sport fans as they join the revolution of flexible, accessible and affordable sport that we are rolling out around the world.